saltstack/salt/doc/topics/cloud/misc.rst

     all

-Setting up New Salt Masters
+Setting Up New Salt Masters
 ===========================
 It has become increasingly common for users to set up multi-hierarchal infrastructures using Salt Cloud.
 This sometimes involves setting up an